-Professor Mark L. Gillem teaches architecture and urban design through a joint appointment in the Departments of Architecture and Landscape Architecture.
-He is the director of the PhD Program, the University of Oregon’s Urban Design Lab, and the International Association for the Study of Traditional Environments.
+Professor Mark L. Gillem teaches architecture and urban design through a joint appointment in the Departments of Architecture and Landscape Architecture at the University of Oregon.
+He is the director of the school's PhD Program, the University of Oregon’s Urban Design Lab, and the International Association for the Study of Traditional Environments (IASTE).

 His teaching and research focus is on sustainable urbanism, which is an ecological approach to building that integrates architectural and landscape design with socio cultural and environmental needs.
 In addition, he conducts post-occupancy evaluations of buildings and urban spaces using qualitative and quantitative methods.
 In the studio, he challenges students to balance theory and practice through the use of participatory methods in order to foster collaboration in the shaping of sustainable urban form.